NoelKTheBest/orb-platformer/open-the-portal/design_doc.md

 The enemies in the game will be speaking a different language from the player's language that they are playing in.
 As such, I will need to make a conlang for this game.
 JK I want to make a conlang and writing system because I am a nerd for languages.
 I'm not sure what the language should be based on, but I want it to have fun phrases and idioms.

 # Art
-I will be looking for placeholder assets for now until I have a team and if not, then I will edit the assets like a *talented* developer.
+I will be looking for placeholder assets for now until I have a team and if not, then I will edit the assets.

 ## Characters